alvgaona/heart-sounds-segmentation/README.md

 # Heart Sounds Segmentation

-Bachelor thesis from University of Buenos Aires.
+Bachelor thesis for Electronics Engineering at Faculty of Engineering, University of Buenos Aires.

-**Thesis tutors**: Dr. Eng.
-Pedro David Arini and Dr. Eng.
-Maria Paula Bonomini.

 ## Requirements